Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Introduction.

-Moir\'e superlattice and heterostructure of 2D materials emerge as an important platform to explore the interplay between strong correlations and topology.
-Superconductivity has been observed in several classes of 2d materials, including twisted bilayer graphene~\cite{Cao_2018,Yankowitz_2019,Lu_2019,Chen_2019,Zhang_2024} and transition metal dichalcogenide (TMD)~\cite{Xia_Han_Watanabe_Taniguchi_Shan_Mak_2024,Guo_Pack_Swann2024}, and graphene multilayers, with valley degree of freedom~\cite{Zhou_2021,Chou_2021,Li_2022,Ghazaryan_2021,You_2022,Chatterjee_2022,Jimeno_2023,Li_2023,Qin_2023,Dong_2023,Dong_2024,Zhou_2022,Zhang_2023,Li_2024,Cea_2022,Chou_2022,Dong_2023_b}.
-It is common for superconductivity to arise from the pairing between time-reversal partners, i.e. electrons at opposite valleys.
+{Moir\'e superlattice and heterostructure of 2D materials emerged as an important platform to explore the interplay between strong correlations and topology, with superconductivity observed in twisted bilayer graphene~\cite{Cao_2018,Yankowitz_2019,Lu_2019,Chen_2019,Zhang_2024}, transition metal dichalcogenide (TMD)~\cite{Xia_Han_Watanabe_Taniguchi_Shan_Mak_2024,Guo_Pack_Swann2024}, and graphene multilayers~\cite{Zhou_2021,Zhou_2022,Zhang_2023,Li_2024}. } It is common for superconductivity to arise from the pairing between time-reversal partners, i.e., electrons at opposite valleys.
 Recently, superconductivity emerging from a spin and valley-polarized normal state has also been observed in tetralayer graphene~\cite{Long_2024}.
-While the mechanism for superconductivity in these systems remains under debate~\cite{Sarma_2024,Fu_2024,Hsu_2017,Wang_Gao_Yang_2024,Yang_Zhang_2024}, one particular appealing proposal is the Kohn-Luttinger (KL) mechanism~\cite{Kohn_1965} where the pairing of electrons arises merely from the repulsive Coulomb interaction.
-Motivated by these exciting developments, we study the role of the electron wavefunction on the superconducting transition temperature in the framework of the KL mechanism.
+While the mechanism for superconductivity in these systems remains under debate~\cite{PhysRevLett.122.026801,PhysRevB.98.195101,Chou_2021,Li_2022,Ghazaryan_2021,You_2022,Chatterjee_2022,Sarma_2024,Fu_2024,Hsu_2017,Wang_Gao_Yang_2024,Yang_Zhang_2024,Jimeno_2023,Li_2023,Dong_2023,Dong_2024,Cea_2022,Chou_2022,Dong_2023_b,Guinea_2021}, one appealing proposal is the Kohn-Luttinger (KL) mechanism~\cite{Kohn_1965} where the pairing potential arises merely from the repulsive Coulomb interaction. {Earlier work has indicated that the electronic wavefunction on the Fermi surface can affect KL mechanism~\cite{Ammar_2023}}.
+Motivated by these exciting developments, we study the role of the electron wavefunction on KL pairing $T_c$.